eddmann/eddmann.github.io/_posts/2021/2021-02-17-advent-of-code-2015-day-22-wizard-simulator-20xx.md

 };
 ```

-I found today's core-problem to not take too long to devise (the minimum pruning technique), however, simulating the game took the majority of the time.
+I found today's core problem did not take too long to devise (the minimum pruning technique).
+However, simulating the game took the majority of the time.
-As mentioned when reading the problem definition I felt there could be a means to provide an elegant composable solution to representing the steps required to perform a round of battle.
+As mentioned when reading the problem definition, I felt there could be a means to provide an elegant, composable solution for representing the steps required to perform a round of battle.
 I'm happy with how the `BattleTransition` type has been employed, lending itself well to the `pipe` operation.
-Reading both the `roundOfBattle` and `hardRoundOfBattle` functions clearly express their intent and the stages of a round.
+Reading both the `roundOfBattle` and `hardRoundOfBattle` functions clearly expresses their intent and the stages of a round.